-As the ninth Pan-Commonwealth Forum draws to a close, there was a renewed sense of urgency about the global education crisis.
+As the ninth Pan-Commonwealth Forum closed, there was a renewed sense of urgency about the global education crisis.
 The next 10 years is critical in order to meet the UN’s sustainable goal 4 – education for all.
 PCF9 provided the platform on which partnerships have been forged, commitments made and a reinforced understanding of the vital roles everyone must play.

 The conference heard from several of the leading authorities in open distance education including Lord David Puttnam, the Commonwealth of Learning, Sarah Brown, speakers from Open Universities all over the world – UK, India, Nigeria, Indonesia, Bangladesh, Indira Gandhi National, Botswana, Sri Lanka, Helsinki and Mauritius – and a host of practitioners from around the global.
 The challenges of equity and inclusion of girls and young children in education, technology and lifelong learning were debated and solutions mooted.

 PCF9 in numbers

 There were several big numbers mentioned throughout PCF9, from the collect reach of the delegates attending to the sheer scale of children who are missing out on educational opportunities around the world.
 But possibly the most startling figure was presented during Sarah Brown’s speech.
 She told PCF9 that on average a refugee is a refugee for 17 years.
 For a child born to a family who have been displaced, 17 years could be their entire childhood which highlighted to importance of providing educational opportunities alongside humanitarian aid.

 - 260 million young people missing out on education globally

 - 71 million people forcibly displaced around the world

 - 63% of child refugees receive a basic primary education

 - 17 years is the average time a refuges is a refugee

 - 50 per cent of the current workforce expected to be automated by 2030